 Less Than Significant Impact.
-The project site is developed with an existing school and is within Zone X, Area with Reduced Flood Risk Due to Levee (Flood Insurance Rate Map ID #06067C0305H) (FEMA 2012).
+The project site is developed with an existing school.
+The proposed project would take place within the footprint of the project site, which is within Zone X, Areas with Reduced Flood Risk Due to Levee (Flood Insurance Rate Map ID #06067C0190H) (FEMA 2012).
 Since the likelihood of floods in the project area is low, the proposed project would have a less than significant impact on impeding or redirecting flood flows.